dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 Run the installer
 -----------------

-&#8680; First ensure that from an Ansible-perspective the required nodes are reachable
+&#8680; First ensure that from an Ansible-perspective the required nodes are reachable:

     ansible -i /etc/ansible/ocp-with-glusterfs glusterfs -m ping